China-1977/merchant/Website/1977/docs/merchant/database.md

     insert_time    timestamp   not null default current_timestamp,
     update_time    timestamp   not null default current_timestamp
 );
-comment on table master.mapping is '平台资源';
+comment on table master.application is '平台资源';
-comment on column master.mapping.context_path is '服务名称';
+comment on column master.application.context_path is '服务名称';
-comment on column master.mapping.name is '名称';
+comment on column master.application.name is '名称';
-comment on column master.mapping.type is '类型';
+comment on column master.application.type is '类型';
-comment on column master.mapping.value is '路径';
+comment on column master.application.value is '路径';
-comment on column master.mapping.insert_time is '创建时间';
+comment on column master.application.insert_time is '创建时间';
-comment on column master.mapping.update_time is '更新时间';
+comment on column master.application.update_time is '更新时间';
-alter table master.mapping owner to postgres;
+alter table master.application owner to postgres;

 create table if not exists master.mapping_member
 (